mikrono/tModLoaderWiki_kr_ko/Developing-with-Visual-Studio.md

 1. Add the following to the Post-build event command line `"C:\Program Files (x86)\Steam\steamapps\common\Terraria\tModLoaderServer.exe" -build "$(ProjectDir)\"`
     1. Ensure the paths are enclosed by double quotes, change the path to your tModLoaderServer if you have it installed elsewhere.

-**Please keep in mind that Visual Studio DOES NOT abide to your buildIgnore rules, and your built .tmod file will be larger than if you would use the in-game build option.
-So, before you release your mod, ALWAYS build using the in-game menu.**

-# See the build output from within VS.
-You can view the output of the build process using the Output window, **this is especially useful if your build fails**

-1. Navigate to View -> Output

 # Debugging
 This will let you set breakpoints in your mod and inspect variables in VS. Change the paths if you installed Terraria elsewhere.